ITNcoin/ITN-Hybrid/README.md

 This repository has the Solidity code of the Proof of Stake and Proof of Work contract as well as the mining software.

-For the documentation of the miner see my other repository with the Miner Documentation.
+For the documentation of the miner see my other repository with "Miner Documentation".

 How to start staking?
 - Go to the staking contract on etherscan: https://etherscan.io/address/0x5cda2019d03e0af7ec28114327707872fd16f412#code